ALAMEDA – Air quality around the Bay Area hasn't been good.

 They have a few options, none of them ideal.

-The 49ers are on the road this week, leaving Levi's Stadium in Santa Clara open as a logial alternative.
-That would avoid travel stresses accompanied by leaving the market.
-The problem: that stadium is 33 miles south of Oakland Coliseum, and the air quality there hasn't been much better than the Raiders home venue.
+The 49ers are on the road this week, leaving Levi's Stadium open as an alternative.
+A league source NBC Sports Bay Area's Matt Maiocco that the NFL has reached out about the prospect of using the Santa Clara venue That would avoid travel stresses accompanied by leaving the market.
+The problem: that stadium is 33 miles south of Oakland Coliseum, and the air quality there hasn't been much better than near the Raiders home field.

 The Raiders and Chargers can't swap home games, as the StubHub!
 Center's primary tenant, the L.A.
 Galaxy soccer team, as a game set for Sunday.